 What do you hope to accomplish with this exercise? 🤔

-What do you hope that your team members take away from it? 🧐
+What do you hope that your team takes away from it? 🧐

 If you’re unsure what you hope to accomplish, that’s okay!
 You can always ask your employees or coworkers ahead of time what they feel that they will accomplish from the activity coming up.